ppaschos/snowmass-connect-docs/docs/index.md

    b) Load the modules in the executable script, `run.sh` before you invoke your executable code as: `module load module1 module2`

-2. You must always declare your project name, `+ProjectName="snowmass21"`, in your condor submit file to:
+2. You must always declare your project name, `+ProjectName="snowmass21"`, in your condor submission script to:

     a) Ensure your job is validated for condor to run it on the OSG grid